stevenrobertson/sd-docs/report/usage.md

 the dispatch of another frame for later reading.
 In blocking mode, if a frame is requested when none is available, the thread will repeatedly sleep until a frame is ready to return, allowing other tasks to execute in different threads.
-When blocking is disabled, even this behavior is gone; the generator simply returns `None` immediately if no frames are available.
+When blocking is disabled, even this behavior is gone: the generator simply returns `None` immediately if no frames are available.
 This allows rendering to be used from, say, a GUI-driven application without the inconvenience of threading *or* the performance loss that comes from